 VOA Broadcasting in Turkish

-VOA Turkish is a multimedia Internet and TV service.
-Its TV programs air by leading news networks in Turkey.
-The VOA Turkish website and mobile news service, along with social media, attract a high number of users.
-Interviews and broadcasts by VOA Turkish are frequently re-distributed in the Turkish media.
-Reporters of VOA Turkish send live feeds daily to most major TV networks in Turkey.
-Turkey is a multi-party democracy.
+VOA Turkish is a multimedia news service.
+The website and mobile news service, along with social media, attract a high number of users.
+Interviews and broadcasts by VOA Turkish are frequently quoted in the Turkish media.
+Reporters of VOA Turkish send live feeds daily to most of the major TV networks in Turkey, a multi-party democracy.
 However, Freedom House and other international media watchdogs rate Turkish media as “not free.”
-The Syrian war that resulted in almost 4 million Syrian refugees in Turkey, along with worsening relations with the U.S. over Ankara’s purchase of Russian missiles, has put Turkey in the middle of international controversies.
+Turkey’s media regulator RTUK censors, bans, and fines independent outlets frequently.
+As of July 2022, RTUK has extended its reach and imposed an access ban over VOA Turkish’s website.

 1948 to present